What to expect from Apple’s upcoming iPhone event – Which? News

 Apple’s September keynote is right around the corner, and rumours suggest a new smartphone won’t be the only product announced.

-As Tim Cook takes to the stage in California, we could see the iPhone 7s, 7s Plus and iPhone 8 debuted, but that trio of smartphones may be joined by other big products.
+As Tim Cook takes to the stage in California, we could see the iPhone 8, 8 Plus and iPhone X debuted, but that trio of smartphones may be joined by other big products.
 Signs point to some exciting additions, including an LTE-enabled Apple Watch and a new Apple TV model that supports 4K movies.

 We’ll be covering the latest news coming from Apple’s keynote on 12 September, so stay tuned for the details on the latest product reveals.
 In the meantime, we’ve rounded up the rumours that are gathering pace online.